boldflight/BibleConverter/test_EPUB/output/Job.md

 even the poor from the hand of the powerful.
 [16] Thus the poor have hope,
 and iniquity shuts its mouth.

-so do not despise the discipline of the Almighty.
+[17] “Therefore, blessed is the man whom God corrects, so do not despise the discipline of the Almighty.
 [18] For he wounds, but he also bandages;
 he strikes, but his hands also heal.